• Skip to primary navigation

 For ingredients and detailed instructions, refer to the recipe card below.

-• Sugar: Use caster or baker's sugar or process granulated sugar in a food processor for a few seconds to get superfine.
-It will help to whisk the meringue.
+• Sugar: Use caster or superfine sugar, or pulse granulated sugar in a food processor so it dissolves cleanly into the meringue.

-• Flaked almonds: Use store-bought toasted flaked nuts or toast almonds in the oven at 300°F (150°C) for 10 minutes.
+• Flaked almonds: Use store-bought toasted flaked almonds, or toast them yourself for extra crunch on top.

 Sliced giant meringue with a single slice on a plate